 10.7.1.2.
-PREPARATION AND PURPOSES OF THE POLICY
+Preparation and Purposes of the Policy

-Foresight and preparation before such measures are actually needed to address critical financial conditions help to lessen harmful effects on people and the University and to insure an orderly and fair process.
+Foresight and preparation before such measures are actually needed to address critical financial conditions help to lessen harmful effects on people and the University and to ensure an orderly and fair process.
 The fundamental preparation for any emergency measures consists of the formulation of policies and procedures through which a critical cutback in funding can be met.
-In this formulation three purposes are to be served:
+In this formulation, three purposes are to be served: